West Bengal Board Class 11 Chemistry Question Paper

 (d) Turpentine

-Option b – Cane-sugar
+Option b – Cane sugar

-Which of the following elements is non-radioactive?
+Which of the following is not radioactive?

 (a) Plutonium